maxnyla/muffin-tastic/README.md

 This site has been built as the Milestone Project number 3 for my Code Institute software development diploma.

-One of the main goals of the project is to create a full stack site which displays the CRUD principles: Create, Read, Update and Delete.
-Users need to be able to not only view data and have interactions with the site, but also be able to add their own data (in the form of recipes) and later on update and delete it if they so wish.
+One of the main goals of this project is to create a full stack site which displays the CRUD principles: Create, Read, Update and Delete.
+Users need to be able to not only view the data displayed on the website, but also be able to have interactions with the site, as well as add their own data and later on have the option to update and delete it if they so wish.

+In this case, the project is a recipe sharing site where users are able to view recipes and create an account in order to share their own.
+They can then delete the data at any time.

+The site also allows users to search for recipes that interest them and view exact instructions on how to recreate them.

 ## UX <a name="ux"></a>

- **Logo and header**
+ **Logo and branding**

+In keeping with the general 'cute' design of the rest of the site, the logo is a cartoon-like depiction of a muffin.
+It's simple, with basic and clean lines in a neutral colour with no added colour to it.
+Since the rest of the site is quite colourful, I felt like it was a good idea to keep the logo simple.
-- The logo is
+The logo includes the name of the site.

+The name for the site was chosen because of its playful undertones and the association with the word 'fantastic' that is immediately conveys, as well as including the key word 'muffin' which means that it's self descriptive.
+Since this is a recipe site only for muffin recipes, I thought it a good idea to include that in the site brand for maximum impact and clarity.

+The logo is encased in the site header, which is in a slightly muted pink colour.
+The fonts are white, for contrast.

  **Navigation**

- **Home page**

-**Register page**
+This site is spread over a few pages.
+All pages have the same general colour scheme, and the exact same navbar and footer.
+The navbar and footer are in a candy-style pink colour and the fonts are white, with links to the other pages.
+There is also a button at the bottom of the footer that brings the user back to the top of the home page.

+    *Home page*

+    This is the main landing page, where the user experience starts.
+There is an introduction to the site followed by a photo carousel and a search box where users are able to search for muffins.
+The search can be done by muffin name, keyword or ingredient.

+    Below the search box, a display of cards showing all the different recipes can be found.
+These cards will open on click and show the ingredient list and instructions details once clicked.
+Also, for any recipes added by each user this will show them an edit and delete button so that they can delete the recipe at any point if they wish.
+When the cards are unopened, they show a photo with the name of the muffin and a short description stating the category that the muffin belongs to (sweet or savoury and difficulty level) and the name of the author.

+    Under the muffin selection is a bit of text encouraging the users to add their own muffins with a colourful flashing button.
+This button leads to the
+    'add muffin' page where users are able to add their recipes.

+    If the user is not logged in at the time, it will direct them to the login page instead.

+    *Register page*

 **Log In/Log Out page**